mrocklin/blog/_posts/work/2018-06-26-dask-scaling-limits.md

 2. The scheduler has an overhead of around 200 microseconds per task.
     So if each task takes one second then your scheduler can saturate 5000 cores, but if each task takes only 100ms then your scheduler can only saturate around 500 cores, and so on.
-Task duration imposes and inversely proportional constraint on scaling.
+Task duration imposes an inversely proportional constraint on scaling.

     If you want to scale larger than this then your tasks will need to